GioBo/py-prof/README.md

 ## Why use py-prof?

-  *py-prof* was created to make the use of cProfile easier (and more interactive) for Emacs users.
+  The minor mode *py-prof* was created to make the use of cProfile easier (and more interactive) for Emacs users.

 ## Usage

+  *py-prof* provides just

   Just use